 Change the future for yourself and for generations to come by participating in clinical trials.
 At Ascension St. Vincent, we recognize the importance of conducting clinical research for our patients and for our community and doing our small part to advance healthcare around the world.

 Contact PatientEngagement@elligodirect.com for more information.

 Clinical trials are the first step in bringing new treatment options to people around the world.
 Individuals like you, who participate in clinical trials, make it possible to advance medicine.
-Effective and safe new treatments and cures can only become realities if people take the initiative to participate in a clinical research study.
+Effective and safe new treatments and cures can only become realities if people take the initiative to participate in a clinical research trial.
 When a trial is complete, researchers better understand how a medication benefits a specific medical condition.

-By participating in a research study, not only are you helping researchers understand how a new medication works, but you are bringing new treatment options to people around the world to improve their health and well-being.
+By participating in a research trial, not only are you helping researchers understand how a new medication works, but you are bringing new treatment options to people around the world to improve their health and well-being.
 You also have the potential to receive innovative treatment under the supervision of your trusted physician at no cost.

 Your safety and rights are our top priority and we follow the strict regulatory and ethical guidelines of the FDA and Ethics Review Boards.
 However, there is always the potential for side effects to occur during treatment.
-The study team will be following you closely during each step of the trial.
+The trial team will be following you closely during each step of the trial.
 If you do have a side effect, a medical professional will be available to help you.

 You can contact the trial healthcare team to let them know you are interested in participating in a clinical trial.

 The trial healthcare team will review the screening and trial requirements with you.
 It is likely that you will have a complete physical as well as give blood and urine samples.
 You may also have to complete additional tests.
 If you are considered a good match for the trial, the trial team will ask you if you would like to participate.